CoorpAcademy/components/packages/@coorpacademy-components/README.md

 # @Coorpacademy/Components

-This library provide sharable components for web applications, either :
+This library provide sharable components for web applications, either:

 - as CommonJS components
 - as a minified library